 6 Ways You and Your Teen Can Get Involved in National Medicine Abuse Awareness Month This October

-Did you know that, according to CADCA, one in five young adults have misused a prescription drug, and that according to the latest Monitoring the Future study, one in 31 teens have used over-the-counter (OTC) cough medicine to get high from the active ingredient dextromethorphan (DXM)?
+Did you know that according to the latest Monitoring the Future study, one in 32 teens have used over-the-counter (OTC) cough medicine to get high from the active ingredient dextromethorphan (DXM)?

 Not sure how to get involved?
-We’ve rounded up seven ideas for how you and your teen can participate in NMAAM this year:
+We’ve rounded up six ideas for how you and your teen can participate in NMAAM this year:

 1. Familiarize yourself with DXM facts.
 DXM is the active ingredient in most OTC cough medicines.
 Learn about what it is, where it’s found, and how to identify DXM-containing products.